This post may contain affiliate links and we earn a commission if you buy after clicking on our links.

 • Experiment with Milk Alternatives: Try using coconut milk for a tropical twist or cashew milk for a creamier texture.
 Both alternatives add a unique flavor profile that complements the chai spices.

 • Sweetener Varieties: Experiment with different sweeteners such as maple syrup or agave nectar to vary the sweetness and flavor.
-Each sweetener brings its own unique taste that can enhance the overall profile of your iced chai latte.

 • Floral Infusion: Steep edible flowers like lavender or chamomile with the chai tea.
-This will impart a gentle floral flavor that softens the spice intensity and adds an elegant touch to your iced latte.
+This will add a gentle floral flavor that softens the spice intensity and adds an elegant touch to your iced latte.

 Iced Vanilla Chai Latte